Link Search Menu Expand Document

 It is important to note the separation between the stack that is agnostic about particular evaluations of interest, and the “plug-in” evaluators themselves.
 A set of evaluators in a given stack deployment may represent a defined benchmark for particular objectives.

-The evaluation platform is under development.
-It will meet the Shared Needs for All Users.
+The evaluation platform is under development, based on shared needs of all users.
 A theme expressed in those needs is the ability to support both running the evaluation platform for public collaborative tasks and leaderboards, as well as support private deployments for evaluating proprietary models and systems.
 Both offline evaluation, such as for leaderboards and research investigations, and online inference should be able to use the same stack, with appropriate scaling and hardening of the deployments, as required.

 Architecture